iAbdelRahim/personal_assistant/readme.md

 Optional heavy deps (Docling, transformers, GPU extras) are already listed; drop what you do not need.

-Copy `.env.example` to `.env` (or set the variables in your process) before running anything.
+Copy `.env.example` to `.env` before running anything—the backend calls `load_dotenv()` at startup so it automatically picks up that file.
 `UPLOAD_DIR` controls where uploaded PDFs are stored temporarily so both the Streamlit frontend and the FastAPI backend can read them (defaults to `/app/uploads`).
 When using Docker, the `./uploads` directory on the host is mounted into both containers.
+`OPEN_MODE` (default `true`) keeps the current HuggingFace embedding + Ollama LLM stack.
+Set it to `false` to switch to Gemini embeddings/LLM (requires `GEMINI_API_KEY`, `GEMINI_EMBEDDING_MODEL`, and `GEMINI_LLM_MODEL`).

+> ⚠️ **Performance disclaimer:** The ingestion pipeline is CPU-heavy (OCR, chunking, embeddings).
+Processing speed scales with your hardware—more CPU threads, faster disks, and GPUs will dramatically reduce runtime, while smaller machines will see longer ingest/query times.

 ## Tech Stack

 - **FastAPI** for the HTTP API with request validation and async background execution.
-- **LangChain** (+ Flashrank, HuggingFace embeddings, LangGraph-ready components) for chunking, hybrid retrieval, and LLM orchestration.
+- **LangChain** (+ Flashrank, HuggingFace/Gemini embeddings, LangGraph-ready components) for chunking, hybrid retrieval, and LLM orchestration.
 - **Qdrant** as the dense+sparse vector store with hybrid retrieval and cache-friendly collection management.
 - **Ollama** hosting the default LLM (swappable via `LLM_*` env vars), automatically pulled in Docker.
 - **Docling / PyPDF / Tesseract / pdf2image** for high-fidelity PDF parsing, OCR, and quality scoring.
+- **Streamlit** for the upload-aware ingestion UI and ChatGPT-style QA interface.
-- **Docker & Docker Compose** to run the API + Qdrant + Ollama stack locally with persistent volumes.
+- **Docker & Docker Compose** to run the API + Qdrant + Ollama + Streamlit stack locally with persistent volumes.

+## Architecture Overview

+1. **Document processing** (`backend/document_processing/`): inspects PDF operators, extracts text with PyPDF when possible, escalates to Tesseract/Docling OCR, and attaches quality metrics before emitting normalized page records.
+2. **Semantic chunking** (`backend/embeddings/`): feeds pages into LangChain’s `SemanticChunker`, backed by HuggingFace embeddings in open mode or Gemini embeddings when `OPEN_MODE=false`; chunks keep metadata like source path, page numbers, and extraction method.
+3. **Vector database** (`backend/vectorstores/`): provisions Qdrant collections per document with dense + sparse vectors for hybrid retrieval, guards against duplicate collection names, and surfaces `/collections` for discovery.
+4. **Pipelines** (`backend/pipelines/`): ingestion orchestrates processing → chunking → Qdrant ingestion; QA pipelines combine Flashrank reranking, contextual compression retrievers, and a semantic cache to shortcut similar queries.
+5. **Retrieval + LLM** (`backend/retrieval/`, `main.py`): LangChain chains format context, call either Ollama or Gemini chat models, and return answers with latency/cache diagnostics; `/query` supports single-collection or parallel multi-collection search.
+6. **Frontend** (`frontend/app.py`): Streamlit handles file uploads (saved to `UPLOAD_DIR`), exposes ingestion parameters, and provides a chat interface with persistent history and adjustable retrieval settings.

 ## Environment